top of page

 Keskiniemi beacon can be reached along a hiking trail.

-Kirkkosalmi's bird tower is located on a lake in Ruovikko that juts out from the sea.
-The place is well suited for monitoring the spring migration of cormorants and birds of prey.
-The species of waterfowl and waders is diverse.
-The best observation time is April-May.
-The tower is also accessible by wheelchair.
-Metsähallitus is responsible for the maintenance of the Kirkkosalmi bird tower.
+The Kirkkosalmi birdwatching tower is located by a reed-covered lake that has separated from the sea.
+It is an excellent spot for observing the spring migration of cormorants and birds of prey.
+The area hosts a diverse range of waterfowl and waders.
+The best time for birdwatching is April to May.
+The tower is wheelchair accessible.
+Metsähallitus is responsible for maintaining the Kirkkosalmi birdwatching tower.

 Kniivilä Local Heritage Museum